vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/6_variants0.md

 };
 ```

-All that's left is invoking `vr::visit`, and everything *just works*:
+All that's left is invoking `vr::visit`, and everything *just works™*:

 ```cpp
 // Prints "0i".